Position Title: Medical Assistant

 FLSA Status: Hourly, non-exempt

-Employment Status: Seasonal, Permanent, Part-time (average of 16 hours per week, per site)
+Employment Status: Seasonal, Permanent, Part-time (at least 20 hours per week)

 Probationary Period: 12 months